apisnetworks/apiscp-docs/docs/admin/dns/PowerDNS.md

 ## Nameserver installation

 ::: warning
-CentOS 8 is limited to PowerDNS 4.3 from EPEL due to library dependencies when MySQL is used as a backend.
-Use PostgreSQL to avoid this limitation.
+CentOS 8 is restricted to PowerDNS 4.3 from EPEL due to library dependencies when MySQL is used as a backend.
+Use PostgreSQL to avoid this restriction.

 ```
 cpcmd scope:set cp.bootstrapper powerdns_driver pgsql